mwganson/wirefilter/README.md

 It is known that sometimes Pad, Extrude, and Pocket cannot find the proper normal for the WireFilter.
 If it's a Pad or an Extrude you can use FixNormal to try to fix the Pad or Extrude by setting its custom direction to the wires true normal.
 For Pockets, there currently is no option for using custom directions.
 You can try creating a Draft facebinder of the WireFilter and using that for the Pocket's profile.
 Sometimes this works, but sometimes not.
 I am hopeful that at some point in the 0.20 development cycle Pocket's will get this Custom direction property and I'll be able to use it to fix problematic Pockets, too.

 ## Changelog
+##### 0.2023.09.08b
+Move Colorize property to WireFilter group to clean up property view
+##### 0.2023.09.08
+Add new wire order dialog (access via context menu in combo view) Remove the Use Selected and related features
+Remove the color key properties from the data tab to clean that area up some Switch from Part::FeaturePython base type to Part::Part2DObjectPython for better integration into Part Design
 ##### 0.2022.02.09
 Add new FaceMaker type "FilledFace".
 Can make nonplanar faces.
 ##### 0.2022.02.03